New industrial process heat consent requirements affecting covered crop growers

 For more information, click here to access an article providing a description of the changes and a discussion of what an emissions reduction plan is required to include.

-Alternatively, please contact Vegetables New Zealand Energy Engineer, Ellery Peters to discuss further:
+Please contact Vegetables New Zealand Energy Engineer, Ellery Peters to discuss these requirements further:

 Phone: 027 322 2887